-- a.
-Marketing is about the identification, anticipation and satisfaction of the needs of customers, whilst making a profit (or financial surplus).
-This can be done through application of the marketing mix (product, price, promotion, place, people, physical evidence, process and packaging). - b.
-O As market share refers to an organization's share of the total value of sales of all products within a specific market, it can be measured by expressing the firm's sales as a percentage of the total market's sales. - O Alternatively, market concentration measures the degree of competition within a market by calculating the market share of the largest firms in a market.
-The sum of these market shares is known as the concentration ratio. - c.
-O Gain market share in the rapidly growing markets or gain higher sales/profits by entering the new market - Cost of entry into new markets (e.g. finance, R&D and personnel) or the high risks involved in launching new products, even if they are growing. - d.
-Commercial marketing is concerned with selling a product to the customer with the purpose of making a profit, e.g. by portraying the glamour and appeal of smoking. - O By contrast, social marketing focuses on changing people's behaviour for what is deemed to be in the best interest of society, e.g. anti-smoking campaigns with the purpose of dissuading people from smoking. - e.
-Firms without much competition or those that are highly innovative tend to be more product focused (product orientation), e.g. 3M, Apple and Google. - A market orientated business has its focus on the needs and requirements of the customer, producing goods and supplying services that it knows it can sell.
+- c. o Gain market share in the rapidly growing markets or gain higher sales/profits by entering the new market. - o Cost of entry into new markets (e.g. finance, R&D and personnel) or the high risks involved in launching new products, even if they are growing. - d. o Commercial marketing is concerned with selling a product to the customer with the purpose of making a profit, e.g. by portraying the glamour and appeal of smoking. - o By contrast, social marketing focuses on changing people's behaviour for what is deemed to be in the best interest of society, e.g. anti-smoking campaigns with the purpose of dissuading people from smoking. - e. o Firms without much competition or those that are highly innovative tend to be more product focused (product orientation), e.g. 3M, Apple and Google. - o A market orientated business has its focus on the needs and requirements of the customer, producing goods and supplying services that it knows it can sell.

-Task 4 - Calculating market share
+Task 4: Calculating market share